-Research and Innovations A spinal cord injury (SCI) disturbs the way people’s body’s work and learning to manage these problems is often difficult.
+News A spinal cord injury (SCI) disturbs the way people’s body’s work and learning to manage these problems is often difficult.

 Making sure that the skin is protected is very important because SCI lessens or removes the ability to feel problems with the skin.
 If the skin breaks down, people with SCI are at high risk of getting skin ulcers or pressure sores.
 Having a pressure sore reduces a person’s quality of life and is costly to the health care system.
 Having to stay in bed, needing surgery or weeks, months or years of healthcare is common if a person gets a pressure sore.

 But skin break down is very preventable and manageable with lots of science and experts to explain how.
 So why are pressure sores still a problem even though many healthcare providers know the science and listen to the experts?
 The reason is that healthcare needs to be coordinated between teams of nurses, therapists, doctors, patients and other caregivers.
 If even one of the healthcare team is not on the same page as the others, the end result will not be as expected and may even be damaging to the patient.

 "Having a pressure sore reduces a person’s quality of life and is costly to the health care system."

 Six rehabilitation centres in London, Toronto, Montreal, Quebec City, Calgary and Edmonton make up the The Spinal Cord Injury Knowledge Mobilization Network (SCI KMN).
 Supported by the Rick Hansen Institute, Alberta Paraplegic Foundation and Ontario Neurotrauma Foundation, all six sites are working together to work out the details of giving the best available care according to the science.